PMichalina/one-execution-two-perspectives-windows-lab/README.md

 - advanced PowerShell logging
 - confirmed Process Creation auditing

-These limitations also provide directions for the future development.
+These limitations also provide directions for future development.

 ---